 During their run to four consecutive NBA Finals between 2011 and 2014, two of which they won, the Miami Heat coached by Erik Spoelstra successfully deployed the pace and space offensive style.
 This created a dilemma for defensive units, spreading themselves thin trying to stop the three-point shooters, which then gave the penetrative talents of LeBron James and Dwyane Wade more space to drive for the hoop, as they arrived from outside the paint.

-Then we have the Golden State Warriors, who expanded on the pace-amd-space concept with their own run-and-gun style of basketball, although this was actually based around strategies which the Phoenix Suns had deployed so well during the early 2000s, albeit without the same level of success.
+Then we have the Golden State Warriors, a favorite of those who take advantage of the sportsbooks and games on Australian betting sites, who expanded on the pace-amd-space concept with their own run-and-gun style of basketball, although this was actually based around strategies which the Phoenix Suns had deployed so well during the early 2000s, albeit without the same level of success.
 Also referred to as small ball, the Warriors sacrificed the use of larger players for those who were faster and more agile, focusing on making the most of skilled shooters throughout their lineup.

 Notably, Steve Kerr was GM at the Suns, before bringing that style and improving it as head coach of the Warriors.
 This fast-shooting approach brought MVP awards for Steve Nash at the Suns and Stephen Curry at the Warriors, with both shooting hoops at unprecedented rates.
 Likewise, the Warriors have dominated the NBA between 2015 and 2019, appearing in five consecutive NBA Finals and winning three.